Stochastic smoothing accelerated gradient method for general constrained nonsmooth convex composite optimization: Introduction

+The contributions of this paper are summarized as follows, comparing with existing works. \begin{itemize} \item We give the definition of smoothing function in Definition \ref{smoothingdefinition}, and the basic assumption for stochastic gradients in Assumption \ref{assumption 1} of {Sect.} \ref{sec:techniques} that will be used throughout the paper.
+We show that under mild conditions, the smoothing approximations of $h$ in the form of \eqref{orip-2}, or \eqref{max}, or \eqref{Emax} constructed by various smoothing techniques are smoothing functions and satisfy the basic assumption.

-In this paper, we propose an SSAG method for solving optimization problems \eqref{orip} with a nonsmooth convex component $h$ in the form of \eqref{orip-2} or \eqref{max}.
-We do not assume that $h$ has the linear max structure in \eqref{h}, or its proximal operator is easily obtained.
-We can adopt any smoothing technique as long as the smoothing approximation $\tilde{h}_{\mu}$ for $h$ satisfies \cref{smoothingdefinition} in \cref{sec:techniques}.
-We use the decreasing setting of the smoothing parameter similar as that in \cite{duchi2012randomized}, and can choose the appropriate batch size to fasten the computational speed.
-We show that the SSAG method achieves the best-known $\mathcal{SFO}$ complexity of first-order SA algorithms to find an $\epsilon$-approximate solution.
-The complexity results can be dimension-independent with proper smoothing techniques.
-Numerical experiments on the two applications from distributionally robust optimization demonstrate the effectiveness and efficiency of our method, compared to the state-of-the-art methods.
+\item We propose an SSAG method for solving optimization problems \eqref{orip} with a nonsmooth convex component $h$.
+We do not assume that $h$ has the linear max structure in \eqref{h} or that its proximal operator is easily obtained.
+On the contrary, most SA methods for \eqref{orip} require the linear max structure developed from the Nesterov's smoothing \cite{nesterov2005smooth,wang2022stochastic}, or easily computable proximal operator of $h$ that roots from proximal-type methods, see, e.g., \cite{ghadimi2016mini,wang2017inexact,xiao2014proximal}. {More importantly, we adopt for the first time the new point of view to considering the index $i$ of $h_i(x)$ in \eqref{max} or $h_i(x,\xi)$ in \eqref{Emax} as a random variable $i\in \mathbb{I}_q$ for $q$ very large.}

+\item Any smoothing technique in SSAG can be adopted, as long as the smoothing approximation $\tilde{h}_{\mu}$ for $h$ satisfies Definition \ref{smoothingdefinition} in {Sect.} \ref{sec:techniques} and Assumption \ref{assumption 1} in {Sect.} \ref{sec:techniques}.
+The sVS-APM developed in \cite{jalilzadeh2022smoothed} is also promising to allow flexible smoothing techniques that generate smoothable functions defined in \cite{beck2012smoothing}.
+Smoothing function in Definition \ref{smoothingdefinition} of this paper is different to the smoothable function of \cite{beck2012smoothing}.
+Moreover, there is no detailed analysis on what kind of smoothing approximations satisfy the requirements in \cite{jalilzadeh2022smoothed} as we provide in this paper.

+\item The SSAG method is flexible, which allows variants using fixed or diminishing smoothing parameters, as well as fixed or variable mini-batch sizes of samples per iteration. {We show that all variants of SSAG achieve the best-known $\cal{SFO}$ complexity of finding an $\epsilon$-approximate solution to problem \eqref{orip}.
+Moreover, the order of iteration complexity is $\mathcal{O}(\frac{1}{\epsilon})$ that is optimal, when the variable mini-batch size of samples $k$ is adopted at the $k$-th {iteration}.} The complexity results of iterations and $\cal{SFO}$ are better than that of the sVS-APM in \cite{jalilzadeh2022smoothed}.
+The complexity results can be dimension-independent with proper smoothing techniques, better than those dimension-dependent results for the RS method \cite{duchi2012randomized}.